gipeshka/http-illusion/README.md

 ## What is it ##

 The service is built to serve as a proxy decorator for HTTP interaction between services.
-The idea is to define criteria and an HTTP responses to mock third party service.
+The idea is to define criteria and HTTP responses dynamically to mock third party service.

 ## What can it do ##